biomoff/UoA_Metagenomics_Workshop/README.md

 mkdir -p "$OutputDir"/B
 ```

-### Add code to assemble the reads into contigs use Metawrap's Assembly module
+### Add code to refine the bins from different methods using Metawrap's bin_refinement module

 We want to run the assembly module individually on each sample, so we will do that by adding the following:
 ```bash